1. Complete Sewer Connection Form

 Is my property located on a sewer expansion route?

-If you are unsure if your property is located along a planned sewer expansion route, use the Property Look-Up Tool on the Town Assessor’s searchable database to find out if your property is located on a sewer expansion route proposed under Phase 1 of the CWMP.
+If you are unsure if your property is located along a planned sewer expansion route, use the Public CWMP Map to locate your property and determine if it is identified within a proposed sewer expansion project.

-Click here to access the Property Look-Up Tool: https://townofbarnstable.us/Departments/Assessing/Property_Values/Property-Look-Up.asp
+Click here to access the Public CWMP Map: https://gis.townofbarnstable.us/Html5Viewer/Index.html?viewer=publiccwmp2

 Will I be contacted by the Town prior to sewer construction?